-Human service agencies strive to innovate and explore how their services can more effectively improve outcomes for individuals, children, families and communities.
-The complexities of this cross-programmatic and cross-sector system of care have presented obstacles to the human service field's ability to modernize and keep pace with other industries, such as healthcare.
-Across the nation, the capacity of child welfare agencies to deliver services to vulnerable children, youth and families while relying on aging information technology (IT) systems has been a barrier.
-Fortunately, recent changes to regulations and funding by the U.S. Department of Health and Human Services (HHS) opens doors to new opportunities for actively integrating innovative technologies into child welfare agencies across the country.
+Human service agencies strive to innovate and explore how their services can improve outcomes for individuals, children, families, and communities more effectively.
+The complexities of this crossprogrammatic and cross-sector system of care have presented obstacles to the human service field's ability to modernize and keep pace with other industries, such as healthcare.
+Across the nation, the capacity of child welfare agencies to deliver services to vulnerable children, youth, and families while relying on aging information technology (IT) systems has been a barrier.
+Fortunately, recent changes to regulations and funding by the U.S. Department of Health and Human Services (HHS) opens doors to new opportunities for actively integrating innovative technologies into child welfare agencies nationwide.